Share

 Anti-Aliasing Settings

-Anti-Aliasing Sample box
+Anti-Aliasing Sample option

 Select a software anti-aliasing sampling level.
 To set an arbitrary amount of animatable samples, select AA N Samples, then choose the number of samples in the Samples field that appears.